akira02/rust-tg.jpg/README.md

 # rust-tg.jpg

+Sometimes words aren't enough to express your emotions, and searching for stickers or GIFs can be a hassle.
+Try tg.jpg!
+Like Google's "I'm Feeling Lucky" but for images, this bot will instantly reply with the first image it finds on Google. "mic drop.gif"!

 This project is a Telegram bot that searches for images based on user input.
 It uses the Teloxide library for interacting with the Telegram Bot API and performs image searches using Google's image search.

 ## Features